Big 12 Conference: Key personnel

+Championships

+National team titles by institution

+The national championships listed below are as of the 2024−25 season.
+Football, Helms, pre-NCAA competition and overall equestrian titles are included in the total, but excluded from the column listing NCAA and AIAW titles.

+† Co-ed sports include fencing (since 1990), rifle, and skiing (since 1983).
+Team fencing championships before 1990 and team skiing championships before 1983 were awarded as men's or women's championships and are counted here as such.

+Includes titles won under the DGWS, predecessor of the AIAW.

+Most recent NCAA championship

 National championships

 The following is a list of all NCAA, equestrian, and college football championships won by teams that were representing the Big 12 Conference in NCAA-recognized sports at the time of their championship.
-The most recent Big 12 team to win a national title is Texas Women's Volleyball.
+The most recent Big 12 team to win a national title is Oklahoma State men's golf in 2025.
 Only two years of the Big 12's existence has the conference not won at least one team National Title, 2007 and 2020.
 However, in 2020 multiple National Championships were not awarded due to the COVID-19 pandemic.